 Distance from Jasper: 212km

 2. Bow Lake

-Another small lake in the southern part of the Parkway - Bow Lake - offers stunning views of the Wapta Icefield, Bow Glacier, Bow Peak, Mount Thompson, Crowfoot Glacier and Crowfoot Mountain.
-In the summer months the glacier fed waters of the lake have incredible turquoise colour.
+Another small lake in the southern part of the Parkway – Bow Lake – offers stunning views of the Wapta Icefield, Bow Glacier, Bow Peak, Mount Thompson, Crowfoot Glacier, and Crowfoot Mountain.
+In the summer months, the glacier-fed waters of the lake have incredible turquoise color.